brennalaurentan/tp/docs/UserGuide.md

 #### INSTRUMENT: `i/`
 > It refers to the **instrument** assigned to the person.
+* Only accepts alphanumeric characters and spaces.
 * Stores only one instrument per person.
-* Only accepts alphanumeric characters and spaces.
+* Once a person has an instrument assigned, subsequent edits will require the instrument field to be filled.

 #### TAG: `t/`
 > It refers to the **tag(s)** used to categorise the person.
 * Only accepts alphanumeric characters.
 * A person can have any number of tags (including 0).
 * Multiple tags can be specified.
 For example, `t/friend t/colleague`.
+* Tags are coloured according to a hash function, which assigns the tag a colour among 5 colours in BandBook's colour palette.

 #### DATE: `d/`
 > It refers to the **date** of attendance.